gabolsgabs/DALI/README.md

 This function can also be used to load a subset of the DALI dataset by providing the ids of the entries you either want to **skip** or to **keep**.

 **NOTE**: Loading DALI might take some minutes depending on your computer and python version.
+Python3 is faster than python2.

 Additionally, each DALI version contains a DALI_DATA_INFO.gz: